-Telehealth appointments will be available during Spring Term.
+Telehealth appointments are available.
 Visit their websites for more services and contact information.

 As part of the coronavirus/COVID-19 response, PSU will no longer be offering in-person support at the Office of Information Technology (OIT) Helpdesk, starting Wednesday March 18.
 Technical teams will continue to provide support through the PSU Help Center at go.pdx.edu/help, by phone from 8 a.m. to midnight daily at 503-725-4357, and through chat sessions.

 The PSU Virtual Computer Lab is now available.
 OIT’s Virtual Computer Lab enables students to use a personal device (such as a laptop, desktop, phone, or tablet) to connect to virtual computers that run a selection of academic software applications, at any time and from any location (both on and off campus).
 To learn more, visit the Virtual Computer Lab help article in the PSU Help Center.

 OHSU’s Quickstart Guide to Remote Learning, accessilble from the O2 Intranet (login required) provides information to get you connected and keep you productive from your personal computer.
 If you have previously accessed student resources remotely, you can continue to use those methods.

 OHSU’s Information Technology Group (ITG) works 6 a.m. to 6 p.m., Monday through Friday, but phones are answered seven days a week, 24 hours a day for support.
 Call 503-494-2222.